barbaradalmaso/JHU-Genomic-Data-Science/3. Python for Genomic Data Science/Quiz 4.md

 * B, C, and D
 * C, and D together
 ```
-Answer: B and C together
+Answer: B, C, and D
 ```

 ## Question 6